-The grievance form for Grievance 07-335 names "WPPA/LEER, for and on behalf of the CCDSA" as the grievant, alleges County violation of Sections 10.01 and 11.01b), and seeks that the County,
+The grievance form for Grievance 07-364 names "the Association" as the grievant, alleges County violation of Sections 10.01 and 11.01c), and seeks that the County,

-Pay all employees of the CCDSA (including, but not limited to, Baldwin, Kucharski, Matuszak, Nicolais, Reimer, and Tenor) who worked outside of their normally scheduled hours of work on Monday, May 28, 2007, "overtime" and "holiday work" pay for all hours worked outside of their normally scheduled hours . . .
+Pay all employees (including but not limited to; Deputies Pat Meyers and Brenda Lisowe) who worked outside their normally scheduled hours of work on Wednesday, July 4, 2007, Overtime and Holiday Work Pay for those hours worked outside their normally scheduled work hours.

 Much of the background is undisputed.
-Prior to the 2007 labor agreement, the members of the CCDSA unit were part of an overall unit, including civilian jailers, dispatchers and secretarial employees of the Sheriff's Department.
+Prior to the 2007-08 labor agreement noted above, the members of the CCC unit were part of an overall unit, including deputies, of Sheriff's Department employees.
 The last labor agreement covering the combined unit was in effect from January 1, 2004 through December 31, 2006.
 This agreement is referred to below as the Overall Agreement.
 The Association proposed the division of the bargaining units and the County agreed to it.

 The parties bargained a number of changes from the Overall Agreement.
 Of significance to this grievance, the Overall Agreement did not include any provision governing the pyramiding of overtime hours.
-The County proposed the provision which now appears as Section 10.07 of the CCDSA unit 2007 labor agreement.
-Beyond this, the Overall Agreement did not specifically mention "Holiday Allowance" as specified at Subsection 11.01a) of the 2007 agreement covering the CCDSA unit.
+The County proposed the provision which now appears as Section 10.07 of the CCC unit 2007-08 labor agreement.
+Beyond this, the Overall Agreement did not specifically mention "Holiday Allowance" as specified at Subsection 11.01a) of the 2007-08 agreement covering the CCC unit.
 The Overall Agreement did include, as part of Article X, the following: